Trends

 I have many stories related to Quebec French.
-Some of the vocabulary is different and left me puzzled at first.
-In my first job, as a bilingual call centre agent, I sometime had a hard time understanding callers from French-speaking Canada—and they couldn’t understand me either!
+Some vocabulary words are different and left me puzzled at first.
+In my first job, as a bilingual call centre agent, I sometimes had a hard time understanding callers from French-speaking Canada—and they couldn’t understand me either!

 But these are just anecdotes.
 Quebec French is still French.
-Sure, there are differences with the variety of French spoken in France, Belgium, Switzerland, French-speaking Africa, etc. But all these flavours of French still share the same roots, the same grammar, the same spelling.
+Sure, there are differences in the variety of French spoken in France, Belgium, Switzerland, French-speaking Africa, etc. But all these flavours of French still share the same roots, the same grammar, and the same spelling.

 I often compare the differences between Quebec French and “Parisian” French to the differences between American English and British English, or to the many varieties of Spanish spoken in Latin America.

-I was a French as a second language teacher for four years in Ottawa, and I can guarantee you that students could understand teachers from Quebec, from France and from French-speaking Africa just fine.
+I was a French as a second language teacher for four years in Ottawa, and I can guarantee you that students could understand teachers from Quebec, France and French-speaking Africa just fine.

 Meanwhile, here are ten great resources to work on your Quebec French language skills before or after you arrive in Canada.